Raccoonyz/unfriend-bot/README.md

 Copy the value of the cookie.

 Go back to the `server.js` file and paste the cookie's value between the second pair of "s.
-Wait a little bit, and if you did it correctly, it should start unfollowing everyone you have followed.
+Wait a little bit, and if you did it correctly, it should start unfriending  everyone you have friended.